Lejondary/Lejondary.github.io/about.md

 Traffic karaoke singing.
 Dancing my pants off, but not actually.
 Tom Hanks.
 All my favorite movies have him in it coincidentally.
-Forest Gump FOR LIFE, but Saving Priving Ryan is super duper good, too.
+Forrest Gump FOR LIFE, but Saving Priving Ryan is super duper good, too.
 AND TERMINAL.
 CATCH ME IF YOU CAN, TOO.
 I love that guy so much, here's a picture of him that I low key resonate with sometimes.